Understand AIOps use cases to ensure maximum value

 This explosive growth exceeds the abilities of legacy event-management tools and human operators.
 AIOps augments human activities within IT operations using AI, data, and machine learning.

-AIOps offers a solution to improve efficiency and automate manual processes.
+AIOp platforms offer a solution to improve efficiency and automate manual processes.

 “Before selecting use cases, infrastructure and operations teams must focus on a tangible pain point or service improvement and the desired outcome — and then determine which, if any, AIOps platform use case applies.
 While AIOps is an essential component of modern monitoring, it is not a panacea that can address failures across all aspects of IT service delivery and operation,” reports Gartner.”1

-Five areas where AIOps platforms deliver benefits
+Five AIOps platform use cases that deliver benefits

 Ingestion